 Below, we’ll guide you through how to heat a knife without a charcoal forge at home.

 - Charcoal.
 Charcoal gets as hot as needed to heat treat.

 - Oil.
-Just about any oil will do for quenching, but we recommend canola for best results.
+Just about any oil will do for quenching, but we recommend canola (a type of vegetable oil) for best results.

 - Magnet.
 You’ll use this to test the temperature.